-For each Faculty, there is also a Committee on Graduate Admissions and Study responsible for determining admissibility of any applicant on the recommendation of the department, approving each student's course program, reviewing annually the progress of each student, making necessary decisions thereon, recommending awarding of degrees, deciding upon applications from students for special consideration, and acts on the final decisions from a hearings committee for student appeals and cases of alleged academic dishonesty and research misconduct.
-Normally, the Associate Dean of Graduate Studies for the Faculty handles the matters on behalf of the committee.
-The Secretary of all Committees, to whom business items may be addressed, is the Associate Graduate Registrar and Secretary of Graduate Studies.
+A Faculty may have a Committee on Graduate Admissions and Study responsible for determining admissibility of any applicant on the recommendation of the department, approving each student's course program, reviewing annually the progress of each student, making necessary decisions there on, recommending awarding of degrees, deciding upon applications from students for special consideration, and acts on the final decisions from a hearings committee for student appeals and cases of alleged academic dishonesty and research misconduct.
+In Faculties that do not have a Graduate Admissions and Study Committee the Associate Dean of Graduate Studies for the Faculty handles the matters listed above.
+The Secretary of all Committees, to whom business items may be addressed, is the Associate Graduate